 First, there was no meaningful recession talk in 2007 that would lead to a shift in jury outcomes.
-The idea of a recession did not grip the country until the financial meltdowns last October.
-Moreover, cherry picking out head injury verdicts seems disingenuous to me.
+A recession did not grip the country until the financial meltdowns last October.
+Cherry-picking out head injury verdicts seems disingenuous to me.

-The article also provides the defense lawyer view that there has not been a meaningful difference in verdicts because of the recession, quoting two Wisconsin defense lawyers.
+The article also provides the defense lawyer’s view that there has not been a meaningful difference in verdicts because of the recession, quoting two Wisconsin defense lawyers.